in2code-de/lux/Documentation/Technical/Index.md

 ## Technical documenation

-This documentation is the interesting part for administrators and developers and should clearify how lux can be installed, configured and how does it work.
+This documentation is the interesting part for administrators and developers and should explain how lux can be installed, configured and how does it work.
 In addition we want to give you some hints how to extend lux with your own workflow triggers or workflow actions.